hprose/hprose-phpcpp/README.md

 Through *Hprose*, You can conveniently and efficiently intercommunicate between those programming languages.

 This project is the implementation of Hprose for PHP-CPP.

+## How to install

+At first, you should install [PHP-CPP](http://www.php-cpp.com/documentation/install).

+Then, if you use linux, run:

+    make && sudo make install

+That was it!

+if you use Mac OS X, you need use:

+    make -f Makefile.osx
+    sudo make install -f Makefile.osx

+to build and install it. then add

+    extension=hprose.so

+to php.ini by yourself.